LeeMorinUCF/QMB6358F21/demo_06_unix_intro/README.md

 ## Navigation

-For Windows users, not much file work can be done without Windows Explorer.
+For Windows users, not much file work can be done without File Explorer.
-In UNIX, there are commands that perform any action that can be competed by right-clicking the mouse in Windows Explorer.
+In UNIX, there are commands that perform any action that can be competed by right-clicking the mouse in File Explorer.

 ### Present working directory (Where are you?)